London Study Club - 25 April 2016

 Treatment of the Severely Atrophic Maxilla – The Zygomatic Implant

-Sponsor: Nobel Biocare, Dental Imaging Company, Titan Care
+Exhibitor: Nobel Biocare, Dental Imaging Company, Titan Care

 Date: 25 April 2016

 Time: 1830 Drinks Reception 1900 Lecture 2030 Dinner - Dress Code: Smart/Casual, no jeans or trainers - Attendance must be pre-booked.

 Location: The Savile Club, 69 Brook Street, London, W1K 4ER